Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Related work

-Specific aspects of workspace monitoring are studied.
-For this work, investigations of the nature of the relative distances between human and robot keypoints are highly relevant.
-See \cite{fabrizio2016real} for a comparison of approaches and their approach based on the depth field.
-Studies of the robot representation are relevant also and its possible dynamic adjustment based on the human or robot velocity: from the kinetostatic danger field to sphere swept lines-based bounding volumes \cite{Magnanimo2016, Lacevic2010, Zanchettin2016, Polverini2017, byner2019dynamic, scalera2021optimal}.
-These approaches, however, focus on robot control and not on monitoring itself.
+The fourth field of research is SSM-motivated workspace monitoring, where methods of implementing efficient sensing and distance measurement algorithms are studied (e.g., Marvel~\cite{Marvel2013, marvel2017implementing}).
+Specific aspects such as investigations of the nature of the relative distances between human and robot keypoints are studied (see \cite{fabrizio2016real} for a comparison of approaches and their approach based on the depth field).
+Studies of the obstacle representation are also relevant: from the kinetostatic danger field to sphere swept lines-based bounding volumes \cite{Magnanimo2016, Lacevic2010, Zanchettin2016, Polverini2017, byner2019dynamic, scalera2021optimal}.
+These approaches, however, focus on robot control and not monitoring itself.

 Finally, let us mention that the majority of the presented papers investigate camera-based monitoring (see also \cite{halme2018review}).
 However, there are other alternatives for safety-related monitoring, e.g., time-of-flight sensors~\cite{kumar2019speed} or proximity sensing~\cite{qi2022safe}.
 Especially proximity sensing presents a promising and recent avenue of research and focuses on robot-mounted sensors that can detect obstacles up to 0.5 m from the robot surface; see \cite{Navarro2021} for a thorough review.